CumulusNetworks/docs/content/cumulus-linux/Layer-3/Policy-based-Routing.md

 <summary>Add a match condition to an existing rule </summary>

-The example below shows an existing configuration, where only one match source IP condition is configured:
+The example below shows an existing configuration, where only one source IP match is configured:

 ```
 Seq: 3 rule: 302 Installed: 1(9) Reason: Valid